WebCoursify/webcoursify.github.io/ProjectSpecification.md

 					"time": "2015-02-02 12:22:11"
 				}

+	*   Implement controller for <code>/api/article/comment/{comment_id}/delete</code>, allowing user to delete comment

+		*   Only the author the this comment can delete it

 	*   Implement the front end.
 When the user click the "Add comment" button, use ajax to send the data to server.
-When the request succeeds, append the new comment to the comments without refreshing the whole page
+When the request succeeds, append the new comment to the comments without refreshing the whole page.
+User can also delete the comments he make